gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ### Migration from XSUAA
-Older applications should consider migrating to *SAP Cloud Identity Services* as soon as possible.
-The migration process from XSUAA for existing applications is currently in the pilot phase with first stakeholders.
+Migration for older applications from XSUAA to *SAP Cloud Identity Services* with *Authorization Policies* is currently in the pilot phase.
 There will be guides for different migration stages available soon.